Home

 Shelter Plants from Winter's Worst

 ...
-Online Extras Links Over the Fence Discussion Pronunciation Guide to Botanical Latin Events Fine Gardening magazine Shelter Plants from Winter's Worst Simple seasonal cover-ups protect young and tender plants by Steve ... year or two until a newly planted tree or shrub is well-established.
-Even so, any plantings that will need long-term coddling shouldn't be positioned prominently in the stark winter ...
+Discussion Pronunciation Guide to Botanical Latin Events Fine Gardening magazine Shelter Plants from Winter's Worst Simple seasonal cover-ups ... planted tree or shrub is well-established.
+Even so, any plantings that will need long-term coddling shouldn't be positioned ... conditions, a simple windbreak and sunscreen usually suffices.
+The simplest shelter is a quick cocoon of coarse burlap or floating row ...

 www.taunton.com